 3. Unger’s Bible Dictionary includes (regarding the definition of idolatry) these categories:

-(a) the worship of Jehovah under image or symbol;
+(a) the worship of Jehovah under image or symbol;4.
+Peloubet’s Bible Dictionary on page 271 states:

 (b) the worship of other gods under images or symbol;